glouppe/info8006-introduction-to-ai/lecture1.md

 - *Goals* are often not enough to generate high-quality behavior.
     - There are many ways to arrive to destination, but some are quicker or more reliable.
-    - Goals only provide binary assessment of performance
+    - Goals only provide binary assessment of performance.
 - By contrast, a **utility function** assigns a score to any given sequence of environment states.
 - A rational utility-based agent chooses an action that maximizes the *expected* utility